dotnet/AspNetCore.Docs/aspnetcore/security/app-secrets.md

 ## How the Secret Manager tool works

 The Secret Manager tool abstracts away the implementation details, such as where and how the values are stored.
 You can use the tool without knowing these implementation details.
-In the current version, the values are stored in a [JSON](https://json.org/) configuration file in the user profile directory:
+The values are stored in a [JSON](https://json.org/) configuration file in a system-protected user profile folder on the local machine:

-* Windows: `%APPDATA%\microsoft\UserSecrets\<user_secrets_id>\secrets.json`
+* Windows: `%APPDATA%\Microsoft\UserSecrets\<user_secrets_id>\secrets.json`
 * Linux & macOS: `~/.microsoft/usersecrets/<user_secrets_id>/secrets.json`

-In the preceding file paths, replace `<user_secrets_id>` with the `<UserSecretsId>` value specified in the *.csproj* file.
+In the preceding file paths, replace `<user_secrets_id>` with the `UserSecretsId` value specified in the *.csproj* file.

 Don't write code that depends on the location or format of data saved with the Secret Manager tool.
 These implementation details are subject to change.
 For example, the secret values aren't encrypted, but could be in the future.